sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-11-22T01:02:33.000Z**
+**2023-11-24T08:58:11.000Z**

 \#LoadsheddingUpdate

-Wednesday, 22 November 2023:
+Friday, 24 November 2023:

- Due to insufficient emergency reserves and generation capacity as a result of four units not returning to service as planned, Stage 4 loadshedding was implemented this morning at 02:31until further notice.
+ It is with great regret that due to the shortage of generating capacity and emergency reserves, Stage 6 loadshedding will be implemented from 12:00 today until 05:00 on Monday.

-Eskom will monitor…
+Eskom will publish a further communication today and…